 Top Ten Kit

-This kit comes with all ten of the 100% pure essential oils that our Selah Oils Family loves most.
+This kit comes with all ten of the oils and blends that our customers love most.
 The versatility of essential oils speaks endless compliments to the One who designed them in the first place.
 This favorited, in-demand kit may only contain ten of the 160+ essential oils that we offer, but it doesn't play.
-It's jam-packed with more than 160 uses!
+It's jam-packed with more than 160 individual uses!

 Conveniently and safely pre-diluted (at 5%), this kit's portability sets you up to effortlessly roll out your essential oils on a moment's notice.

 Included in this kit are one of each of the following oils and blends in a 10ml roll-on bottle:

 1 - Armor Essential Oil Blend

 1 - Comfort Essential Oil Blend

 1 - Frankincense Essential Oil

 1 - Inhale Essential Oil Blend

 1 - Resting Essential Oil Blend